 Ask your butcher for a “porchetta cut”; a portion of the pork belly attached to the loin so you still get that crispy skin.
 If they don’t have that particular cut you can get the cuts of meat separately and roll the belly around the loin like I have done.
 While it’s a long process, the juicy, tender meat and crispy cracklings is worth the wait.
 Start making the porchetta 24-hours in advance so the meat can marinate in the herbs overnight and the skin can cure.
 It’s definitely a good weekend project since the meat also takes a fair amount of time to roast.
 This recipe is definitely not for those afraid of a fatty cut of meat, but the pork belly is what makes the loin meat so tender.
 Warning: you will have the urge to snack on the cracklings.
 Don’t resist them.

-1 2 pound trimmed, boneless, center cut pork tenderloin
+1 (2-pound) trimmed, boneless, center cut pork loin

 1 tablespoon fennel seeds